 Masked chafer beetles (Cyclocephala borealis) are small (3/4”) brown beetles with a black head.
 The larvae are fat grubs that live underground.
 They are about an inch long, white with a brown head and a brown stripe down the back.
 Masked chafer grubs tend to curl into a C-shape when exposed or disturbed.
 There are two other species grub that you may discover in your lawn: June beetles and black turfgrass ataenius grubs.
 The June beetle grub has two rows of bristles on the underside of its rear end (raster), while the masked chafer has scattered bristles, and the black ataenius has something of a wasp-waist.
 Whichever species is feeding on your lawn, you’ll want to get rid of it.

 Masked chafers prefer bluegrass, ryegrass, and other warm season grass species, but all turfgrass species are vulnerable.
-They burrow underground, feeding on roots and cutting off the supply of water to your lawn.
+So are your blueberries.
+Masked chafers burrow underground, feeding on roots and cutting off the supply of water to your lawn.
 The first symptom of masked chafer infestation is the lawn looks drought-stressed.
 Well, here in California, all lawns look drought-stressed by the end of summer, so that doesn’t help.
 The symptoms also look similar to Southern chinch bug damage.
 The only way to really be sure about the presence of masked chafers is to watch for them whenever digging in the garden or landscape.
 If you have areas that look like masked chafers may be a problem, it may be worthwhile to grab your shovel and make a shallow cut, under the grass roots, to see what’s really going on down there.

 Keeping your lawn healthy is the best treatment.
 That means planting the right variety for your microclimate, watering it deeply and infrequently, and feeding it appropriately.
 Avoiding the use of broad-spectrum pesticides will also help maintain a population of beneficial insects that may parasitize the grubs.
 You can learn more about the best turfgrass variety for your area in UC Davis’ Turfgrass Selection for the Home Landscape.
 Experts say that one grub per square foot of lawn is okay, but six is not.
 You decide what’s right for your lawn.